Zooming Through the Autumn

 Thursday 25th November 10am – 12pm

 This was the age of the iconic American movies: films that impressed themselves on the audience and challenged the European cinematographers.
-The Godfather, Star Wars and Smokey the Bandit and the Bandit produced sequels and squeezing the golden goose devised prequels – were Bond and Carry On equal to the struggle?
+The Godfather, Star Wars and Smokey and the Bandit produced sequels and squeezing the golden goose devised prequels – were Bond and Carry On equal to the struggle?

 In the mid-seventies, the sexuality of British pop stars was national news.
 Although these revelations were liberating for huge numbers of young people, the recession that followed brought with it rising youth unemployment and widespread feelings of alienation.
 All of this was reflected in the music.